Trinity-Cyber-Inc/tc-portal-sync/README.md

 3  variants on most UNIX based operating systems.
 Library dependencies are listed in requirements.txt and can be installed using "pip install -r requirements.txt"

+### Running as a Service
+If installing as a service using the RPM, the script and config files will be placed in the /opt/trinity/tc-portal-sync/ directory.
+Make sure any configuration files needed by the service are accessible to the "trinitycyber" user.

+To start the service, as root:
+  * Edit the "/opt/trinity/tc-portal-sync/config.json" configuration file (see below for details)
+  * Run "systemctl start tc-portal-sync"

+It is possible to run multiple instance of the service, each with its own configuration.
+To do so:
+  * Create a "/opt/trinity/tc-portal-sync/config-<instance_name>.json" file
+  * Run "systemctl start tc-portal-sync@<instance_name>"

 ### Configuration
 The configuration file for this application is "config.json" and it exists in the top-level project directory, or in /opt/trinity/tc-portal-sync if installing via the RPM.